 There are a lot of other alternatives for all Jetpack functionalities, ranging from free plugins to premium plugins.
 You can mostly find anything you need from the WordPress repository.

-If speed is a major concern for you, then your best option would be to use the trio combination of one of the caching plugins we recommended above + Cloudflare + Asset CleanUp (to disable unneeded modules in specific pages).
+If speed is a major concern for you, then your best option would be to use the trio combination of one of the caching plugins I recommended above + Cloudflare + Asset CleanUp (to disable unneeded modules in specific pages).

-Finally, we would like to add that Jetpack can be a good choice for small blogs, but later on, the long term as the site keeps on growing and scaling and you wish to take it to the next level, then it will be a good time to consider using alternative plugins for your site.
+Finally, I would like to add that Jetpack can be a good choice for small blogs, but later on, in the long term as the site keeps on growing and scaling and you wish to take it to the next level, then it will be a good time to consider using alternative plugins for your site.

 FREQUENTLY ASKED QUESTIONS